 Variable annuities available for purchase through CSM are limited to commission based variable annuities only.
 Fee-based annuities are available at most insurance companies and may cost less than commission-based annuities.
 Fee-based annuities not offered at CSM which presents a conflict of interest.
-You should be aware that you may be eligible to purchase fee-based annuities at a lower cost than commission based annuities based annuities at a lower cost than commission based annuities.
+You should be aware that you may be eligible to purchase fee-based annuities at a lower cost than commission-based annuities elsewhere.